cypress-io/cypress-documentation/source/api/commands/pause.md

   .click(170, 165)
 ```

-The commands above will display in the GUI as:
+The commands above will display in the Command Log as:

 ![Pause command on intial pause](/img/api/pause/initial-pause-in-gui-highlights-the-pause-command.png)